Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 A local in Canamares suggested we visit two nearby villages, Priego and Beteta.
 We started with Priego (the subject of an earlier blog) some 5 miles west of Canamares along the CM2023 and then Beteta which is 16 miles north east along the CM210.

 Beteta is a ‘Pueblo Magico’ to be found on the ‘Rutas Magicas’.
-Prior to arriving in Beteta we had not heard of either the Pueblos Magicas de Espana or the Rutas Magicos but it seems they are two very much related initiatives (not unlike the Asociacion de los Pueblos mas bonitos de Espana) designed to promote toursist and developmental interest in member towns and/or regions.
+Prior to arriving in Beteta we had heard of neither the Pueblos Magicas de Espana nor the Rutas Magicos but it seems they are two very much related initiatives (not unlike the Asociacion de los Pueblos mas bonitos de Espana) designed to promote tourist and developmental interest in member towns and/or regions.
 These are both relatively new initiatives and Beteta was one of the first villages in Castile La Mancha to be included in the network.

 Of the two villages, Vanya and I preferred the much smaller Beteta; possibly because the cloudy weather had cleared by the time we arrived but more probably because it is nestled between two very spectacular settings, the Serrania de Cuenca Natural Park and the Alto Tajo Natural Park.
 Honestly, we found almost as much pleasure in the countryside surrounding Beteta as in the village itself.
 It’s truly wild with it’s huge plains, forests and gorges and it’s many rivers, waterfalls and lakes.
 It’s captivating just driving through it.